 - Advocate for local, state, child care facility, and school-related disaster plans to address children's needs.

 - Collaborate with Head Start and other early education and child care programs, as well as schools, on protocols and plans for when it is appropriate for children to play outdoors.
-See the AAP Standard on Playing Outdoors and a sample Child Care Weather Watch chart.
+See the Caring for Our Standard on Playing Outdoors and a sample Child Care Weather Watch chart.

 Heat and cold stress are environmental hazards.
 Because of their unique physiology, children are more susceptible to temperature extremes and their health effects.
 Children are less able to regulate their body temperature compared with adults.
 As a result, children are more likely to develop significant health effects when they are exposed to environmental temperature extremes.
 These temperature extremes can result from natural or manmade causes.
 Natural causes include heat waves, unseasonably cold weather, wildfires and winter storms.
 Manmade events can result from inadequate home heating or cooling, extended exposure to temperature extremes without proper gear and overheated environments, including automobiles.